iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 Gblocks <filename.fasta> -t=d -b5=n -p=y
 ```

-For more than one file, you could this simple loop (see [gblocks.sh](https://github.com/iRuiz-Ruiz/Notebook/blob/main/gblock.sh))
+For more than one file, you could use this simple loop (download [gblocks.sh](https://github.com/iRuiz-Ruiz/Notebook/blob/main/gblock.sh))
 ```ruby
 #sometimes there is a problem with .sh format, you could use 'dos2unix' function to solve it... install with sudo apt-get install dos2unix
 dos2unix gblocks.sh